borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

 Only the first task of the three different U-Net applications is
 reimplemented: The segmentation of neuronal structures in electron microscopic (EM) recordings.
-The traning data consists of 30 images ($512 \times 512$ pixels with 8-bit grayscale) from the ventral nerve cord of some species of fruit flies together with the corresponding 30 binary segmentation masks (white pixels for segmented objects, black
+The training data consists of 30 images ($512 \times 512$ pixels with 8-bit grayscale) from the ventral nerve cord of some species of fruit flies together with the corresponding 30 binary segmentation masks (white pixels for segmented objects, black